elsherrif546/fullstack-challenge/README.md

 - npm install
-- npm start (do not use start-dev, leverages nodemon which will auto reload server when changes saved) --> npm start will build the front-end and spool up the server --> check localhost:3000 to view the application in the browser of your choice
+- npm start (do not use start-dev, leverages nodemon which will auto reload server when changes saved) --> NOTE: make sure to uncomment insertSample() command to populate your locally running mongoDB instance with the sample data
+- npm start will build the front-end and spool up the server
+- check localhost:3000 to view the application in the browser of your choice

 ### Broken Code Explanations (if necssary):
 - was not able to finish designing the controller needed to query the DB for outfit with a "color scheme"